Traffic light: Timing

 The timing of the intergreen is usually based on the size of the intersection, which can range from two to five seconds.
 Modelling programs include the ability to calculate intergreen times automatically.
 Intergreen periods are determined by calculating the path distance for every conflict point in the junction, which is the distance travelled to the conflict point by the movement losing right of way minus the distance travelled to the same conflict point by the movement gaining right of way using the possible conflict points (including with pedestrians) and calculating both the time it would take the last vehicle to clear the furthest collision point and the first vehicle from the next stage to arrive at the conflict point.
-At actuated junctions, integreens can be varied to account for traffic conditions.
+At actuated junctions, intergreens can be adjusted to accommodate traffic conditions.

 Engineers also need to set the amber timings (and red–amber, where appropriate), which is normally standardised by a traffic authority.
 For example, in the UK, the amber time is fixed nationally at three seconds and the red–amber time at two seconds, which results in a minimum intergreen time of five seconds (plus any all-red time).
 The US also uses a minimum of three seconds, but local traffic authorities can make timings longer, especially on wider, suburban roads.
-This variation has resulted in controversy when municipalities with shorter amber times use red light cameras.
+This variation has sparked controversy when municipalities with shorter amber times use red-light cameras.
 Where pedestrian signals are used, the timing of the "inivitation to cross" – the period where a steady walk signal shows – and clearance periods – time when the walk signal flashes or no signal is shown – need to be calculated.
 This is normally set against a design speed, e.g. 1.2 m/s.
 Similarly, these can be made extendable using sensors, allowing slower-moving pedestrians more time to cross the street.

 Design guidance

-National or sub-national highway authorities often issue guidance documents on the specification of traffic signals and design of signalised intersections according to national or local regulations.
-For example, in the United States the Federal Highway Administration issues the Manual on Uniform Traffic Control Devices and the Signalized Intersections Information Guide, which is a synthesis of best practices and treatments to help practitioners make informed decisions.
+National or sub-national highway authorities often issue guidance documents on the specification of traffic signals and the design of signalised intersections in accordance with national or local regulations.
+For example, in the United States, the Federal Highway Administration issues the Manual on Uniform Traffic Control Devices and the Signalized Intersections Information Guide, which is a synthesis of best practices and treatments to help practitioners make informed decisions.